In-For-Disaster-Analytics/Cookbook-Conda-Template/README.md

 python /code/main.py billing.csv ${_tapisExecSystemOutputDir}/output.txt
 ```

 The `run.sh` has two variables that are used to define the input and output directories.
-These variables are `_tapisExecSystemInputDir` and `_tapisExecSystemOutputDir`.
+These variables are `_tapisExecSystemInputDir` and `_tapisExecSystemOutputDir` which are automatically set by the Tapis system.

+- \_tapisExecSystemInputDir: The directory where the input files are staged
+- \_tapisExecSystemOutputDir: The directory where the application writes the output files

 ### 5. Update the Cookbook Definition `app.json` File